VLOOKUP function on Pivot Table

 In this article, suppose we have a dataset of sales records of some famous cigarette brands in five different regions, and we have summarized the sales of each brand in each region in a Pivot Table as shown below.

-Here we need to provide the cell references of lookup-value, pivot table, col_index, and range_lookup to get the resulting information.
+Here we need to provide the cell references of the lookup-value, pivot table, col_index, and range_lookup to get the resulting information.

 =VLOOKUP (H17, B3:H14, 6, FALSE)